gofynd/fdk-client-swift/documentation/application/PAYMENT.md

-Lists payment modes available for Point-of-Sale (POS).
+Use this API to get all valid payment options for doing a payment in POS.

 *Returned Response:*